tarantool/doc/doc/2.2/book/box/engines/vinyl.rst

 level are sorted).
 If the first level yields no results, the search proceeds to the next level.
 Finally, the search ends up in one of the leaves and probably locates the needed key.
-Blocks are stored and read into RAM one by one, meaning the algorithm reads :code:`logB(N)` blocks in a single search, where N is the number of elements in the B-tree.
+Blocks are stored and read into RAM one by one, meaning the algorithm reads :math:`logB(N)` blocks in a single search, where N is the number of elements in the B-tree.
 In the simplest case, writes are done similarly: the algorithm finds the block that holds the necessary element and updates (inserts) its value.